Matty Foster

 He spent time on loan from the Saints at the Leigh Centurions in the Super League.

 Background

 He signed from amateur team Blackbrook ARLFC.
 He has progressed through the St Helens scholarship programme and represented England U16 as well as the Lancashire Academy, debuting off of the bench against Salford Red Devils at the back end of the 2020 season.

-Career
+Playing career

+St Helens

 Foster made his first team début for St Helens, coming off the substitute interchange bench against the Salford Red Devils on 26 Oct 2020.
 Due to end-of-season fixture congestion caused by the COVID-19 pandemic, Saints fielded a very young side, resting the majority of first team players, in preparation of their derby match against the Wigan Warriors just four days later.
+On 21 September 2023, it was announced that Foster would be departing St Helens at the end of the 2023 Super League season.

 Leigh Centurions (loan)

 On 17 March 2021, it was reported that he joined the Leigh Centurions in the Super League on the RFL's new two-week-loan system.
 This loan was discontinued after Foster suffered a dual jaw break within the squad's first round game against the Wigan Warriors.